 I used Wilton tip 6B.
 To see how the swirl was made, check out the video!

-For everyday life, I would’ve just covered this thing with raspberries or strawberries.
+For everyday life, I would’ve just covered this dairy-free chocolate cake with raspberries or strawberries.

 I don’t normally fuss with any decorations beyond that but wanted something fancy-looking for Valentine’s Day.
 I mentioned this in the post about me on The Zestfull, but I’m really enjoying planning little holiday parties for our little family of three.